A Survey on Mixup Augmentations and Beyond: Introduction

-In this survey, we focus on a burgeoning field - \textbf{Mixup}.
+In this survey, we focus on a burgeoning field-\textbf{Mixup}.
 MixUp\cite{zhang2018mixup} generates augmented samples by interpolating two samples with their one-hot labels to one.
 Essentially, Mixup-based methods mix multiple samples to generate augmented data.
 In contrast, most existing augmentation techniques modify single samples without altering their unique labels.
 Unlike these methods, Mixup generates augmented samples from two or more examples, leading to multiple labels that better reflect real-world conditions.
 Additionally, Mixup demonstrates strong transferability across different datasets and domains.
 In comparison, alternative combination methods often require extensive time to identify suitable augmentation strategies.
 The generative method is challenging to apply to large datasets, as it requires an additional generator and discriminator, hindering transferability and limiting application scenarios.
 In contrast, Mixup does not rely on label-retaining operations but uses a learnable approach to create more effective augmented samples.
 Unlike traditional data augmentation methods that process single samples, Mixup generates virtual training data by combining multiple samples, producing a large volume of training data without the need for domain knowledge."

 Currently, mixup has been successfully applied to a variety of tasks and training paradigms, including Supervised Learning (SL), Self-Supervised learning (SSL), Semi-Supervised Learning (Semi-SL), NLP, Graph, and Speech.
 In Fig. \ref{fig: timeline}, we summarise the timeline of some mainstream methods under those training paradigms and data modalities:

 \textbf{SL (Sample).} In 2018, MixUp\cite{zhang2018mixup} proposed a static linear interpolation way of mixing samples.
 In 2019, CutMix\cite{yun2019cutmix} and Manifold Mixup\cite{verma2019manifold} improved mixup into cutting-based and feature-based.
-Their are ad-hoc methods.
+There are ad-hoc methods.
 But from 2020 to 2023, numerous methods further improved mixup methods in static linear, cutting-based, and feature-based ways, also turning into an adaptive way.
-Until 2024, DiffuseMix\cite{islam2024diffusemix} combined generative model and mixup method.
+Until 2024, DiffuseMix\cite{islam2024diffusemix} combined a generative model and the mixup method.

 \textbf{SL (Label).} In 2019, AdaMixup\cite{guo2018adamix} find that mixing ratio $\lambda$ affectd model performance, it's called \emph{``Mainfold Intrusion''}.
 Thus, from 2020 to 2024, many methods emerged to optimize these ratios based on CNNs or Vision Transformers (ViTs).
 Also, techniques such as CAMixup\cite{wen2020camix} in 2021 and RankMixup\cite{noh2023rankmixup} in 2023 were introduced to enhance model calibration.